puppetlabs/puppetlabs-puppetdb/README.md

 The name of the read database instance to connect to.
 Defaults to `puppetdb`.
 This option is supported in PuppetDB >= 1.6.

-#### `read_database_ssl`

-If true, PuppetDB will use SSL to connect to the postgres read database (defaults to false).
-Setting up proper trust- and keystores has to be managed outside of the PuppetDB module.
-This option is supported in PuppetDB >= 1.6.

 #### `read_log_slow_statements`